livitup/docker-k8s-lab/docs/source/docker/netns.rst

 Linux Network Namespace Introduction
 =====================================

-In this tutorial, we will learn what is Linux network namespace and how to use it.
+In this tutorial, we will learn ahout the Linux network namespace and how to use it.

-Docker uses many Linux namespace technologies for isolation, there are user namespace, process namespace, etc. For network isolation docker uses Linux network namespace technology, each docker container has its own network namespace, which means it has its own IP address, routing table, etc.
+Docker uses many Linux namespace technologies for isolation, there are user namespace, process namespace, etc. For network isolation docker uses Linux network namespace technology: each docker container has its own network namespace, which means it has its own IP address, routing table, etc.

 First, let's see how to create and check a network namespace.
-The lab environment we used today is a docker host which is created by docker-machine tool on Amazon AWS.

 Create and List Network Namespace
 ----------------------------------